 Q: Is alcohol really banned in Pushkar?

 A: Officially, yes.
 Pushkar is considered sacred land, and the sale of alcohol and non-vegetarian food is prohibited within the municipal limits.
-In practice, some hotels and guesthouses quietly serve beer in opaque cups or teapots.
-A few rooftop restaurants do the same.
+In practice, some hotels and guesthouses quietly serve beer in opaque cups or teapots, and a few rooftop restaurants do the same.
 Nobody's enforcing it aggressively, but don't expect a bar.
-If you need a drink, Ajmer (15km) has regular liquor shops.
+If you want a proper drink, Ajmer (15km) has regular liquor shops.

 Q: What about non-vegetarian food?

 A: Strictly unavailable.
 Every restaurant in Pushkar is vegetarian — no meat, no eggs, no fish.
 This isn't optional or variable.
 If you see "egg" on a menu, it's made with something else.
-Embrace it — the vegetarian food here is outstanding.
+Lean into it — the vegetarian food here is outstanding.

 Q: When is the best time to visit?